On this page

 What are the Age Pension residency rules?

 First, you must be an Australian resident to qualify for the Age Pension.
 The Department of Human Services classifies you as being an Australian resident if:

 - You are an Australian citizen

-In addition to being an Australian resident, you must also meet at least one of the following criteria to qualify for the Age Pension:
+As well as being an Australian resident, you must meet at least one of the following criteria to qualify for the Age Pension:

 - You were receiving an Australian widow’s pension or allowance (or a partner allowance) immediately before you reached your pension eligibility age.
 If you are in this situation, you can simply apply to transfer to the age pension once you reach the eligibility age.